dixonge/vagabondians/posts/day-trip-tlaquepaque-guadalajara.md

 categories:
   - Mexico
 tags:
-  - guadalajara
+  - Mexico
-  - mexico
+  - Jalisco
-  - tlaquepaque
+  - Tlaquepaque
 ---

 Our friends in the neighborhood, Jean-Pierre and Yolanda Luisser, French-Canadians from Quebec, invited us to join them on a day trip to Guadalajara on Sunday, March 25.
 Oh, boy!
 A trip to the big city with someone who knows where to go and what to see -- and most importantly, how to drive in that crazy place!
 So we set out about 10 in the morning, first stop Tlaquepaque, a town on the outskirts that I first heard about on The Travel Channel long ago.